chainpoint/chainpoint-core/DEV_README.md

 Every anchor epoch (60 minutes by default), the ABCI application is set to perform the following anchor/reward functions:

-- Elect a leader to anchor all hashes received since last anchor epoch by broadcasting their Merkle Root to Bitcoin via the `lnd` service.
+- Elect a leader to anchor all hashes received since last anchor epoch by broadcasting their Merkle Root to Bitcoin via the `lnd` thread.
 The resulting Bitcoin TX ID is placed in a BTC-A transaction and submitted to the Calendar.
 - Monitor for the confirmation of a successful anchor to Bitcoin.
 The resulting Bitcoin header info containing the anchor is placed in a BTC-C transaction and submitted to the Calendar.

 ## Anchor Interface